 Soft frisbees are often made of fabric, with nylon centers and outer rubber rings.
 They can also be made of flexible rubber or plastic.
 Hard frisbees are typically made of stiffer natural rubber or plastic polymer.

 How large is your dog?
 You’ll probably want to consider the size of your dog’s jaw before purchasing a frisbee.
 Frisbees can range quite a bit in size, from 6.5 inches up to 10 or 11.
 For the best play sessions, you’ll want one that fits comfortably in your dog’s mouth.

 Does the color matter to you?
 Many dog frisbees come in bright colors, which can be easier to spot during play.
-Keep in mind that dogs have limited color vision and won’t be able to distinguish colors like red, orange, and green as well.
+Keep in mind that dogs have limited color vision and won’t be able to distinguish colors like red, orange, and green that well.
 Some of the frisbees we reviewed come in a range of colors but don’t allow you to choose your favorite.
 If you have a strong preference, you may want to choose a different model.